A small rethought guide on calculating the day of week fairly easily

 3) Remember that January and February are handled as previous year.
-Count the number of days after one of the reference days, While larger than 7 subtract 7 (or: take the remainder of this number by division with 7, and forward the day of week that number of days.
+Count the number of days after one of the reference days, While larger than 7 subtract 7 (or: take the remainder of this number by division with 7), and forward the day of week that number of days.
 (Obviously you can also count days before, and thus step backwards)

 Example: what is the weekday of new years eve 2020